 What if my child needs to arrive late/leave early?

 Leaving Early: Regular camp pick up is between 3:45 and 4:00pm.
-If you need to pick up your child from camp earlier than 4:00 p.m., please send a note to camp with your child in the morning that states the time at which you plan to pick up your child.
-Please make sure your child gives the note to a counselor.
+If you need to pick up your child from camp earlier than that, please send an email and/or call our Camp Office Manager letting them know the time at which you plan to pick up your child.
 All children leaving early will be picked up at the Day Camp Office (Enter Gate H at 650 Keene Street and continue around the road until you reach the Day Camp & Maple Parking Lot).

 Will my child be with their friends?

-We do our best to honor requests.
+We do our best to honor friend requests.
 There is a place on the registration form to indicate if there are campers you would like your child to be grouped with for the session.
 Please limit requests to two friends.
 We form our groups by age, so campers closer together in age are more likely to be placed in the same group.